h0ssimo/h0ssimo.github.io/_drafts/tutorial/2019-01-09-tips-and-tricks-on-sculpting-likeness.md

 showtags: true

 ---
 There have always been discussions on how to do likeness art.
-Be it drawings or sculpting.
+Be it drawing or sculpting.
 Well, first, let me make it clear; it's totally normal to get frustrated when you begin, you're not alone, just learn to deal with it.
+Your model WILL look ugly for the first 4-5 hours, or day maybe.
 That's true even for industry-leading artists.
 It's a hard thing to do after all.

 Here, I'm gonna share some of the tips I know from my experience on sculpting likenesses.